• Services

 So how, exactly, do you know if a subreddit is good enough to promote in?

-We’ll discuss this in more detail in the next section; but basically, self promo in the wrong subreddit is one of the worst mistakes you can make on Reddit.
+The most important rule of all is to stick to subreddits that are relevant to the wants, needs, and interests of your target customers.
+We’ll discuss this in more detail in the next section; but basically, promoting in the wrong subreddit is one of the worst mistakes you can make on Reddit.

 Here at Soar, we make sure to do our due diligence to ensure that we’re pushing our clients’ content only on subreddits that have: